faasm/faasm/README.md

 # Writing functions

+Faasm aims to be uninvasive, allowing code to run natively _and_ in a serverless context.
+This is important for local development and testing as well as porting existing applications.

 ## C++

 C++ functions make use of the Faasm macros.
-These macros mean the code can be compiled and run natively, but when compiled with the toolchain, will run on Faasm.
+These macros mean the code can be compiled with a standard toolchain and run natively, but when compiled with the Faasm toolchain, will run in a serverless context.

 ```
 #include "faasm/faasm.h"